-LEEP is generally performed in-office by your OB-GYN, and takes only minutes to complete.
-Your OB-GYN will administer local anesthesia to prevent pain, and use a thin, metal wire loop to remove any abnormalities from your cervix or vagina.
-Some women report experiencing mild discomfort during the procedure.
+Your OBGYN performs LEEP generally in-office.
+In addition, it only takes a couple of minutes to complete.
+Your doctor will administer local anesthesia to prevent pain.
+Using a thin wire loop, they will remove any abnormalities from your cervix or vagina.
+Furthermore, some women report experiencing mild discomfort during the procedure.

 Side effects of LEEP

-You may experience mild cramping for one or two days following LEEP, for which your OB-GYN may prescribe medication.
-You may also notice discharge that looks watery, and that may or may not be tinged with blood.
-Stick to wearing pads to manage discharge, since your doctor will advise against inserting tampons or menstrual cups into your vagina for several weeks after surgery.
+You may experience mild cramping for one to two days following LEEP.
+Your OB-GYN may prescribe medication as a pain preventative.
+Plus, you may notice a discharge that looks watery or may be tinged with blood.
+Stick to wearing pads to manage discharge.
+Your doctor will advise against inserting tampons or menstrual cups into your vagina for several weeks after surgery.

-Following LEEP, your OB-GYN will send the abnormal tissue extracted from your vagina over to the lab for proper diagnosis.
-Your doctor will contact you soon with test results, and discuss the importance of follow-up visits, if necessary.
-Going forward, your doctor will screen you regularly for cervical cancer and to determine whether any abnormal cell growth is still present.
+Lastly, following LEEP, your OB-GYN will send the abnormal tissue sample over to the lab for proper diagnosis.
+Then, they will contact you soon with test results and discuss the importance of follow-up visits if necessary.
+Moving forward, your doctor will screen you regularly for cervical cancer and determine whether any abnormal cell growth is still present.

-To further lower your risk for cervical cancer, stick to seeing your OB-GYN as often as recommended to undergo routine Pap tests.
-Also, stop smoking to lower your cancer risk, and practice safe sex using a condom to prevent the exchange of sexually transmitted infections between you and your partner.
+To further lower your risk for cervical cancer, visit your OB-GYN as often as recommended to undergo routine Pap tests.
+Also, stop smoking to lower your risk of cancer.
+In addition, practice safe sex using a condom to prevent the exchange of sexually transmitted infections.

 The board-certified physicians at Women’s Care Florida are dedicated to providing the gold-star standard in women’s healthcare.
 Each of our Physician Care Groups has a distinctive style and practice that can be tailored to fit your individual needs.
 For more information about how WCF can help you take care of you, contact us to schedule an appointment.